First Is That White Line Actually a Screen Problem?

 If the White Line Is at the Very Bottom of Your Android Screen

-If you’re seeing a thin white horizontal line sitting right at the bottom edge of your screen, there’s a very good chance it’s not a screen defect at all.
-It’s probably just the gesture navigation hint.
+If you see a thin white bar on the very bottom of your screen, then it’s most likely not a screen problem.
+It’s likely only the gesture navigation hint.

-The white line disappears immediately.
-No tools, no repair, just a quick settings change.
-If that fixed it, congratulations.
-You just saved yourself a repair bill.
+The white line is immediately gone.
+No tools, no repairing, just a quick setting change.
+Congratulations if it worked, that’s fixed it.
+You saved yourself a repair cost!

 According to Google, this gesture indicator is part of the system UI and can be customized or disabled in settings official Android gesture navigation guide.
 It’s meant to help you, but honestly, it mostly just looks like something’s broken.

 The good news?
-You can turn it off in about 30 seconds.
-Just go to Settings > Display > Navigation Bar, then look for something called Gesture Hint and toggle it off.
+It can be turned off in about 30 seconds.
+Simply navigate to Settings > Display > Navigation Bar and turn OFF something called Gesture Hint.

 What Do Real White Horizontal Lines Look Like?

-Phone screen flickering lines usually appear across the middle or top portion of the screen, not at the very bottom.
-They might flicker on and off, especially when you adjust brightness or open certain apps.
-Some people see a single bright line that stays in one spot.
+lines that flicker on the screen are on the middle or upper part of the screen, not at the bottom.
+These may turn on and off, particularly when you change the brightness or open some apps.
+Some people only see one bright line that remains stationary.

-If the line stays perfectly still in the same spot all the time and never moves, that’s more likely a hardware problem with dead pixels or a damaged screen panel.
+If the line remains in the same position at all times, and does not move, it’s likely a hardware issue with dead pixels or a damaged screen panel.

-One more thing I want you to check.
+I have one more thing to double check.
 Compare what you’re seeing to vertical lines on phone screen problems.
-Vertical lines run top to bottom.
+The vertical lines go up and down.

 What Actually Causes White Horizontal Lines on Phone Screens